-If you are to be successful you should focus on what’s in it for the sponsor, not what’s in it for you.
+If you are to be successful, you should focus on what’s in it for the sponsor, not what’s in it for you.

-It is absolutely vital you make it clear to potential sponsors that a relationship with you will be good for their business.
+You must make it clear to potential sponsors that a relationship with you will be good for their business.

 In some ways, a sponsorship letter is like a direct sales letter.

 - Build the sponsor’s interest in what you have to offer by identifying a challenge the sponsor is facing and providing a solution

 - Encourage the sponsor to take action.
 In this case, the call to action is to persuade the sponsor to contact you directly.

 You are not trying to sell the sponsorship program yet.
 These are just the first steps in building a relationship with the sponsor.

 A sample sponsorship letter